dkastner/ruby-style-guide/README.md

     SomeModule::SomeClass::SOME_CONST
     SomeModule::SomeClass()
     ```

+* Avoid overuse of the root `::` reference.
+Learn how constant resolution works
+(it bubbles up the namespace) and only use `::` when you have a constant in the
+current scope named the same as a root-level constant.

 * Use `def` with parentheses when there are arguments.
 Omit the
   parentheses when the method doesn't accept any arguments.